-Or maybe you felt your face flush with shame because the cable guy raised his eyebrows at you when he saw the cluttered “catch-all” room that he had to work in.
+Or maybe your face turned bright red because the cable guy raised his eyebrows at you when he saw the cluttered “catch-all” room that he had to work in.

 I have a new way for you to think about all that stuff.

 How to Deal with Being Embarrassed by Clutter

 It’s not easy to deal with the reality of a cluttered home.
 There’s definitely a stigma that is attached to letting stuff get out of control.

 People may see you as lazy.
 You might see yourself as lazy!

 So letting others into your home can become emotionally and psychologically jarring.